craws/OpenAtlas/install.md

 Some knowledge about package installation, web server and database configuration will be needed.

-This software was developed and tested on Linux/Debian 9 and easiest would be to install on Debian 9 following these instructions.
+This software was developed and tested on Linux/Debian 9 and the easiest way to install would be on Debian 9 following these instructions.

 It may work on other Linux distributions or even non Linux systems but would need substantially more knowledge about server administration.